-As we enter the last year of the Xbox One's lifecycle, it's a perfect time to dive in and make sure you're ticking off your Xbox bucket list: these are the games you're going to want to play before the big upgrade, when you'll pack up your Xbox One and all of its games, and stow it away in your loft until it becomes "retro".
+As the Xbox One's lifecycle draws to a close, it's a perfect time to dive in and make sure you're ticking off your Xbox bucket list: these are the games you're going to want to play before the big upgrade, when you'll pack up your Xbox One and all of its games, and stow it away in your loft until it becomes "retro".

 But what games?
 How can you pick 20 games that sum up some of the best games on offer from through the Xbox One's lifespan?
 Don't you worry about that.
 We've got you covered - and best of all, you can play most of them through Microsoft's Xbox Game Pass subscription.

 Red Dead Redemption 2